kevinadhiguna/express-crud-rensyu/README.md

 10. Add CORS : https://github.com/shawn-dsilva/mern-login-signup-component/blob/master/server.js [ <b>Done</b> - example-3 branch ]

+> [ExpressJS docs](https://expressjs.com/en/advanced/best-practice-performance.html#handle-exceptions-properly): One thing you should NOT DO is to listen for the uncaughtException event, emitted when an exception bubbles all the way back to the event loop.
+(For more: )

+> [Stackoverflow answer](https://stackoverflow.com/a/40867663): Also remember that it is not safe to resume normal operation after 'uncaughtException', because the system becomes corrupted :

+    The correct use of 'uncaughtException' is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.

+11. Given above, should one listen to uncaughtException event ?
+Do a research.

 <br />

 ## Why do I need "next()" function ?